wchill/revanced-patches/README.md

 I can't check the box for Spoof client; I get `Notice: This patch contains a required option that is not supported by this app`

 * Go to settings and toggle "Version compatibility check".
 I don't know why this fixes it
+* Ensure the User Agent and OAuth client ID are set up first, then tap `Load patch selection` in the three dots menu if checking the boxes manually still doesn't work.

 I get a `null: null` error when I open the app